nodejs/node/doc/api/child_process.markdown

 * return: {Buffer|String} The stdout from the command

 `execSync` will not return until the child process has fully closed.
-When a timeout has been encountered and `killSignal` is sent, the method won't return until the process has completely exited.
+When a timeout has been encountered and `killSignal` is sent, the method won’t return until the process has completely exited.
 That is to say, if the process handles the `SIGTERM` signal and doesn't exit, your process will wait until the child process has exited.